doblerone/QA-DKRZ_FPSCONV/docs/sphinx/userguide/installation.rst

   $ qa-dkrz --install=help

 would display all install options.
-The ``--install`` option may be merged with operational options conducted afterwards.
+The ``--install`` option may be embedded with the options for the operational task processed afterwards.

 The separation of operation and install/updating is broken by option ``--auto-up`` for backward-compatibility.
 Additionally, when working with the GitHub based package, the ``--install`` option may be replaced by the `QA-DKRZ/install` command (then options with ``--`` prefix).
 Note that `conda` does not know the path to `install`.